develohpanda/fluent-builder/README.md

 # 🥨 fluent-builder
 [![npm version](https://badge.fury.io/js/%40develohpanda%2Ffluent-builder.svg)](https://badge.fury.io/js/%40develohpanda%2Ffluent-builder) [![CircleCI](https://circleci.com/gh/develohpanda/fluent-builder.svg?style=svg)](https://circleci.com/gh/develohpanda/fluent-builder)

-### Generate a fluent , typed object builder for any interface or type.
+### Generate a fluent, typed object builder for any interface or type.

 The basis of this library is to simplify the use of the [builder pattern](https://sourcemaking.com/design_patterns/builder) for Typescript, using generics.
 This pattern allows for simplified construction of complex, often nested objects.
 Typically, a unique builder class needs to be implemented for each unique interface or type, to ensure correct typing is available.